Fall 2018 Academic Calendar

 Confirmed dates for 2018 will be provided to admitted students over the summer, typically in July.
 However, the academic calendar generally adheres to the following schedule.

-- Beginning of September: Spanish Language Course & Orientation
+- End of August-Beginning of September: Spanish Language Course & Orientation

 - September - December: Fall semester courses

 A list of course offerings for 2018 will be available in July.
 The following courses were accepted for Georgetown credit in the past:

 Analysis of the Jurisprudence of the European Courts (ECJ and ECHR) in the Respect of Fundamental Rights